decldix/.github/profile/README.md

 [Versioning](https://semver.org/)
 [Learn Rust](https://www.rust-lang.org/learn)

-🍿 This is a side project of me to do something fun - far away from dayjob and kids.
+🍿 This is a side project of me to do something fun - far away from day job and kids.
 <!--

 **Here are some ideas to get you started:**